Characterization of eventually periodic modules in the singularity categories: Main result

 Recall that a finite dimensional $k$-algebra $\L$ is called {\it self-injective} if $\L$ is injective as a one-sided module over itself (see \cite{SkowYama11}); and that the algebra $\L$ is called {\it Gorenstein} if it has finite injective dimension on each side (see \cite{Buch86}).
 Self-injective algebras and algebras of finite global dimension are examples of Gorenstein algebras.

-For the case of finite dimensional algebras over a field or an algebraically closed field, many authors have studied periodic algebras for a long time (see \cite{ErdSko08,ErdSko19}).
+For the case of finite dimensional $k$-algebras, many authors have studied periodic algebras (see \cite{ErdSko08,ErdSko19}).
 In particular, we know from \cite[Proposition IV.11.18]{SkowYama11} that finite dimensional periodic algebras are self-injective and hence Gorenstein.
 On the other hand, finite dimensional eventually periodic algebras can be found in several papers.
-For example, Dotsenko, Gélinas and Tamaroff \cite[Corollary 6.4]{DGT19} showed that monomial Gorenstein algebras $\L$ having infinite projective dimension over $\Le$ are eventually periodic; and the author \cite[Sections 3.1 and 4]{Usui21_No02} provided examples of finite dimensional eventually periodic algebras (that are not periodic), and he also confirmed that there is an eventually periodic algebra that is not Gorenstein.
-Moreover, as will be seen in Corollary \ref{claim_30}, finite dimensional connected Nakayama algebras $\L$ with $\projdim_{\Le}\L=\infty$ are eventually periodic.
+For example, Dotsenko, Gélinas and Tamaroff showed in the proof of \cite[Corollary 6.4]{DGT19} that monomial Gorenstein algebras $\L$ having infinite projective dimension over $\Le$ are eventually periodic; and the author \cite[Sections 3.1 and 4]{Usui21_No02} provided examples of finite dimensional eventually periodic algebras (that are not periodic), and he also confirmed that there is an eventually periodic algebra that is not Gorenstein.
+As will be seen in Corollary \ref{claim_30}, finite dimensional connected Nakayama algebras $\L$ with $\projdim_{\Le}\L=\infty$ are eventually periodic (when $k$ is algebraically closed).
+Also, K{\"u}pper \cite[Lemma 2.7]{kupper2010two} has given a necessary and sufficient condition for a monomial algebra to be eventually periodic, using a minimal set of monomial relations.

-To prove our main result, we need the following result, which is probably known to some experts.
+Let us prepare for the following lemma, which is probably well known to some experts.
 We include a proof for the benefit of the reader.

 \begin{lemma} Let $R$ be a left Noetherian ring, and let $\alpha: X_\bullet \rightarrow Y_\bullet$ be a morphism in $\K^{\rm -, b}(R\proj)$.
 If $\Cone(\alpha)_\bullet$ is perfect, then there exists an integer $l$ such that $\Omega_{i}(X_\bullet) \cong \Omega_{i}(Y_\bullet)$ in $R\smod$ for all $i \geq l$. \end{lemma}